MarcusWolschon/osmeditor4android/README.md

     * Highlight ways/nodes with TODOs or FIXMEs
     * Highlight very old objects that are likely to be out dated
     * Add, comment and close OSM Notes
+    * OSMOSE and Maproulette support
     * Use a variety of background tile layers as reference
     * Show the user's GPS track with accuracy
     * Upload to OSM and local saving of GPS tracks
     * Display the raw data
     * Display geo-referenced photographs and Mapillary images
+    * GeoJSON layers with support for importing objects
     * ... and lots more ...

 Detailed documentation can be found on the [Vespucci Website](https://vespucci.io/)